liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 higher expressivity in exception names and requires that each exception provide more information regarding why it was thrown.

-Each new exception provides context and has all the necessary information about why the exception was thrown.
+Each new exception provides its context and has all the necessary information about why the exception was thrown.
 For example, the `UserEmailAddressException.MustNotBeReserved` exception contains the problematic email address and the list of reserved email addresses.